Imsurajkr/ILovePod/index.md

 ### Pods
 The containers are encapsulated known as pods.
-We can say like pod is a wrapper over container Short story which might help us to understand better :- Think of a big shop which produces a good quality of clothes such as shirts,pants a local vendor purchase those products and sell it on local market .
+We can say like pod is a wrapper over container Short story which might help us to understand better :- \n Think of a big shop which produces a good quality of clothes such as shirts,pants a local vendor purchase those products and sell it on local market .
 Good reputed firms such as Zara ,US polo also purchase those products a little touch/change is added and tag is attached now its a Quality product
 We can think Pod as a zara product which makes it more cool and awesome.
 ``` bash